kaDebowska/GraphSAGE-on-PLGrid/README.md

-This repo is based on [GraphSage repo](https://github.com/hacertilbec/GraphSAGE), anewer version of the original [GraphSAGE repo](https://github.com/williamleif/GraphSAGE/), updated for modern Python versions and packages.
+This repo is based on [GraphSage repo](https://github.com/hacertilbec/GraphSAGE), a newer version of the original [GraphSAGE repo](https://github.com/williamleif/GraphSAGE/), updated for modern Python versions and packages.
 It includes scripts for batch jobs, enabling the execution of GraphSAGE on the PLGrid GPU cluster.
-Additionally, we have enhanced the repository's versatility by adding a script to prepare data in the appropriate format for GraphSAGE.
+Additionally, we have improved the repository's flexibility by adding scripts to prepare data in the appropriate format for GraphSAGE.
 A universal evaluation script for unsupervised training has also been included.
+We have also gathered statistics from training and evaluation.
+Visualizations of the results can be found in the `statistics` directory.

 ## GraphSage: Representation Learning on Large Graphs